-- The application includes: - Parent and student names, student birthdate, resident district, district enrolled in prior year. - An example of the application can be found in the Appendix and the fillable application will be available upon request. - An example of the contract can be found in the Appendix. - If a parent would like a paper application, please contact Whitney Williams at opiesa@mt.gov or 406-444-3408.
+- The application includes: - Parent and student names, student birthdate, student state school ID number, resident district, district enrolled in prior year. - An example of the application can be found in the Appendix and the fillable application will be available upon request. - An example of the contract can be found in the Appendix. - If a parent would like a paper application, please contact Whitney Williams at opiesa@mt.gov or 406-444-3408.